terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Systems Engineering Measurement Primer A Basic Introduction to Measurement Concepts and Use for Systems Engineering.md

 date:: 2010
 publisher:: INCOSE
-title:: @Systems Engineering Measurement Primer  v2.0.
-A Basic Introduction to Measurement Concepts and Use for Systems Engineering. item-type:: [[document]] call-number:: INCOSE‐TP‐2010‐005‐02 original-title:: Systems Engineering Measurement Primer  v2.0.
+title:: @Systems Engineering Measurement Primer A Basic Introduction to Measurement Concepts and Use for Systems Engineering item-type:: [[document]] call-number:: INCOSE‐TP‐2010‐005‐02 original-title:: Systems Engineering Measurement Primer  v2.0.
 A Basic Introduction to Measurement Concepts and Use for Systems Engineering.